barisaskaleli/discord-pm-bot/README.md

 # discord-pm-bot
-Send pm message to the users belongs to discord channel
+Send pm message to the users that belong to discord channel using selenium Please make sure your browser drivers installed or updated!